 When space has unity, it is satisfying visually.
 Many times, an existing style that exists such as mid-century modern, rustic or industrial is a reflection of space unification.
 When Everything in one space looks like it belongs to all the other items in the room, this is unity.

-If in addition Harmony is present, the eyes will get settled.
+If in addition, Harmony is present, the eyes will get settled.
 The brain feels that everything makes sense.
 In the meantime, implementing variety keeps the spaces from looking boring and dull.
 We produce Interest with variety.

 A Balanced Whole

 Unity is when elements in spaces are combined to make a complete, harmonious and balanced whole.
 When everything works together, everything feels right.
 It feels pleasant and everything seems to be just right.
 You can see why harmony and unity go hand in hand.
-Designers use the this words to describe the way space feels.
+Designers use these words to describe the way space feels.

 These terms are also used when talking about your project with the proposed furniture, fixtures, and finishes.
 Unity and harmony provide a sense of calm or play roles in limiting a workplace’s chaos.
 It also adds to a room’s level of comfort.
 This is true when the balance is also effectively realized and considered.